patternfly/patternfly-elements/docs/content/theme/pfe-theme-slots.md

     }
     ```

-3. **Broadcast Variables**: These variables are designed to cascade and influence the text or link styles of content components nested inside container components.
-Typically container components are opinionated about background color and thus need to communicate this to their children so that text and link colors can be adjusted for usability.
+3. **Broadcast Variables**: These variables are designed to cascade and influence the text or link styles of [content components nested inside container components](/getting-started/#3-use-patternfly-elements-markup).
+Typically container components come with background colors, and thus need to communicate this to their children so that text and link colors can be adjusted for usability.

 Inside the stylesheet for a container component, the following snippet will allow that component to broadcast it's context to it's children.
 The surfaces and theme-contexts mixins can be found in `pfe-sass/mixins/_custom-properties.scss`.
 For these to work, please ensure you are importing pfe-sass and have the $LOCAL variable set to the name of your component at the top of your Sass file.